quarkus-qe/quarkus-test-suite/README.md

 PanacheRepositoryResource methods.

 - AgroalPoolTest, will cover how the db pool is managed in terms of IDLE-timeout, max connections and concurrency.
+- InitContainer tests, which cover, whether we can use custom init containers
+  - Dockerfile for custom init container can be found inside resources folder

 ### `sql-db/reactive-rest-data-panache`